jaimandal10/Stores-Connect---Flutter-App/README.md

 An application that connects local stores with their customers through a chat interface.

-  -Front-end and back-end completed
+  - Front-end and back-end completed
-  -Firebase was used for backend
+  - Firebase was used for backend

 # Screenshots
 *Note that these are the screenshots of only a few screens.*